kevinquick/packer-qemu/README.md

 It will generate a 50GB raw disk with a CIS compliant filesystem setup.
 It uses virtio (/dev/vda) to prepare the image.

 ## Requirements
-Packer in your environment.
+- Packer in your environment.
 [Install Packer](https://developer.hashicorp.com/packer/tutorials/docker-get-started/get-started-install-cli)
+- QEMU

 ## Building the image
 ### Configuration